The hidden cost of manual lead tracking: Why teams lose 40% of prospects

 - Leads lost to manual tracking: 80 (40%)

-- Monthly revenue loss: $200,000
+- Potential monthly revenue loss: $200,000

-- Annual impact: $2.4 million
+- Potential annual impact: up to $2.4 million

 This isn't just about productivity.
 It's about the compound effect of missed relationships, referrals that never happen, and customers who buy from competitors instead.